stanley-gu/qual/proposal.md

 ## Exploring Possible Mechanisms Behind ACDC

+In determining the mechanism of ACDC, the literature was reviewed for related enzymes and metabolites that are related in the pathobiology of medial vascular calcification (Figure \ref{fig:mechanism}). [@Rutsch2011]

 ### Tissue-Nonspecific Alkaline Phosphatase (TNAP)

-In addition, a key enzyme related to calcification, TNAP, was found to be significantly overexpressed on the surface of CD73-deficient cells, which could be reduced to normal levels through adenosine supplementation *in vitro*.
+A key enzyme related to calcification, TNAP, was found to be significantly overexpressed on the surface of CD73-deficient cells, which could be reduced to normal levels through adenosine supplementation *in vitro*.
 TNAP plays a key regulatory role in maintaining proper levels of inorganic